Alan Yuille

-Alan Yuille (born 1955) is a Bloomberg Distinguished Professor of Computational Cognitive Science with appointments in the departments of Cognitive Science and Computer Science at Johns Hopkins University.
+Alan Yuille (born 1955) is an English academic who ish Bloomberg Distinguished Professor of Computational Cognitive Science with appointments in the departments of Cognitive Science and Computer Science at Johns Hopkins University.
 Yuille develops models of vision and cognition for computers, intended for creating artificial vision systems.
 He studied under Stephen Hawking at Cambridge University on a PhD in theoretical physics, which he completed in 1981.

 Biography

 Alan Yuille obtained a Bachelor of Arts degree in mathematics from the University of Cambridge in 1976, where he also earned his PhD in theoretical physics in 1981.
 He then completed a postdoctoral fellowship at the University of Texas at Austin and the University of California, Santa Barbara.
 Yuille served as a research scientist first at the Artificial Intelligence Laboratory at the Massachusetts Institute of Technology, where he stayed from 1982 until 1986, and then at Harvard University.
-Here, he was promoted to assistant professor of computer science in 1988 and associate professor in 1992.
+He was promoted to assistant professor of computer science in 1988 and associate professor in 1992.
 In 1995, he joined the Smith-Kettlewell Eye Research Institute in San Francisco as a senior research scientist.
 In 2002, he was appointed as a full professor in the department of statistics at the University of California, Los Angeles with joint appointments in the departments of computer science, psychiatry, and psychology.
 He also served as co-director of the UCLA Center for Cognition, Vision, and Learning.

 In 2016, Yuille joined Johns Hopkins University as the Bloomberg Distinguished Professor of Computational Cognitive Science.
 The Bloomberg Distinguished Professorship program was established in 2013 by a gift from Michael Bloomberg to endow professors whose areas of expertise bridge traditional academic disciplines and promote cross-disciplinary research and collaboration.
 Yuille holds appointments in the department of cognitive science in the Zanvyl Krieger School of Arts and Sciences and in the department of computer science in the Whiting School of Engineering.